alienpup/news/republicnews118.md

 # RMS Republic News - Scrapbook Page 118

-## (Article 1) Daily Wireless Stories of the Sea Told by "Jack" Binns, Hero of the Republic
+## Daily Wireless Stories of the Sea Told by "Jack" Binns, Hero of the Republic

----

-## Second Article in Series BINNS, THE "C. Q. D.' MAN The Wireless Operator Aboard Ship.
+### Second Article in Series BINNS, THE "C. Q. D.' MAN The Wireless Operator Aboard Ship.

----

-## Tells To-Day of Experiences in His Cage on a Great Ocean Liner and the Women Who Ask Questions.
+### Tells To-Day of Experiences in His Cage on a Great Ocean Liner and the Women Who Ask Questions.

----

-## (Copyrighted, 1909, by the Press Publishing Company.)
+### (Copyrighted, 1909, by the Press Publishing Company.)
 BY JOHN ROBINSON BINNS, The Republic's Famous  C. Q. D. Man.

 A wireless operator must pet and caress his instruments even as a violinist tunes his strings or a chauffeur tests his engines.
 The spark-gap flashes of the wireless is the ocean song of electricity—the humming of the auto on land.